weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     both tasks should be **Succeeded**.
     ‎
     ‎Select **Save**, and then select **OK** once the information is successfully saved.
-Proceed to the final step in this task.
+Proceed to the final step in this task; you can skip the remaining steps, which provide instruction on what to do if the validation failed.
+Since your validation was successful, you can skip to the final step.

 23. If either of the validation tasks failed, select the failed task and then select the **pencil** icon to display the **Details** about that task.
 This